radix-ui/icons/PULL_REQUEST_TEMPLATE.md

 - [ ] Website is up to date
 - [ ] Sketch file is up to date
 - [ ] IconJar file is up to date
+  - [ ] Version in the IconJar library description is correct